Removal of Hot Saturns in Mass-Radius Plane by Runaway Mass Loss: Methods

 where $t$ is time.
 We assume an isothermal core, and that the core can release energy into the envelope rapidly enough that the core-envelope boundary has no temperature jump.
 We adopt $c = 7.5 \times 10^6$ erg/g/K \citep[chosen as a typical value for rock, see][]{Waples2004} for the specific heat capacity of the core.
 The core temperature $T_c$ can then change either because the envelope specific entropy changes or because the envelope loses mass and the core-envelope boundary intersects at a lower pressure and therefore temperature (even at constant entropy).
 We find that this core depressurization heat is a negligible effect, but we include it for completeness.
 The energy change in the envelope is readily calculated from the change in entropy \citep[see e.g.][]{Thorngren2016}.
 Putting this all together and solving for the change in entropy with time, we have

 where $M$ is the total mass of the planet, and $M_c$ is the mass of the core.
-The change in core temperature with mass $\partial T_c / \partial M$ (at constant $s$) must be calculated by constructing two static models at slightly different envelope masses.
-Similarly, the denominator of Eq. \ref{eq:dsdt} is computed by constructing two static models of slightly different entropy and evaluating the difference in their energies.
+These derivatives are numerically computed by constructing and evaluating the differences between two static models at slightly different envelope masses and at slightly different specific entropy for $\partial T_c / \partial M$ and $\partial T_c / \partial s$, respectively.
+The change in envelope energy with entropy is calculated by integrating $\partial s / \partial E = 1/T(P,s)$ with respect to mass across the envelope \citep[as in e.g.][]{Lopez2012} with $T(P,s)$ supplied by the adopted equation of state.

 We now consider the energy sources and sinks and equate them Eq.~\ref{eq:dEdt}:

 where $L_{\rm rad}$ is radioactive heating, $R$ is the radius of the planet, $\epsilon$ is the anomalous heating efficiency for which we adopt the median inferred value from \cite{Thorngren2018}, $F$ is irradiation flux, and $F_{\rm int}$ is the internal cooling flux of the planet.
 Radioactive heating is computed from the decay of U235, U238, Th232, and K40 following \cite{Nettelmann2011} and \cite{Lopez2012}, using \cite{Anders1989} for the radioactive elemental abundances relative to silicon.
 We find that $L_{\rm rad}$ is an extremely minor component of the energy balance.
 Finally, $F_{\rm int}$ is calculated for a given envelope specific entropy, surface gravity, and insolation using the non-grey atmosphere models of \cite{Fortney2007}.